11-DEEPAK-KUMAR-11/Cab_Booking_Application/README.md

 ## Customer Module

-# User should  be able to perform below operations:
+# Customer should  be able to perform below operations:

-- Login, Register Pages
+- Register Pages, Login
 - Can see all available cabs
 - Book trip
 - Cancel trip
 - Marks journey as completed with payment features
 - Update details
+- Delete customer details from database
 - Logout

-## Admin Module
+## Driver Module

-# Admin should be able to perform below operations:
+# Driver should be able to perform below operations:

-- Product List
-- Add new products
+- Register Pages, Login
+- Updates status for availability, driver is online or not
-- Update Products
+- Update driver details
-- User management
-- See users, and details
+- Delete driver details from database;
-- admin and users ( different login )
+- Logout

 ### Features